zicklag/docs-1/self-hosted/installation/aws.md

+---
+description: How to host Directus on AWS.
+readTime: 2 min read
+---

 # AWS

 While there are many different ways to run Directus on AWS, from single EC2 instances to a full ELB load-balanced